 The Type 945 was a militarized oscilloscope based on the 545 oscilloscope.
 You might recall that the 545 oscilloscope was the basis of an 18 year lawsuit with the U. S. Government that Tektronix won in 1979.
 Details of that suit are on our Clone Scopes page.

-The museum has a 50 page document describing the militarizing of the 545 oscilloscope.
-We have scanned just a few pages to provide the relevant details of the project.
+This document describe the development of the 545 oscilloscope.
 Click on the image to view the PDF.

 This September 22, 1961 organization chart lists the personnel in the Militarized Products Engineering group.

 We also have this undated promotional photo of the 945 militarized oscilloscope.

 This description is from the February 1962 Abridged Catalog.